All Episodes

 So MS-13 is terrorizing the people.

-They don't go after the American citizens.
+They don't go after the American citizens, not yet.

 They terrorize their own Latin American communities that live here.